verdaux/BookNotes/Vocab Lab/A fine balance.md

 - [ ] Perch - Sit, as if on a branch
 - [ ] Bleary - tired to the point of exhaustion.
 - [ ] Mollify - earn the goodwill of.
 Cause to be more favorably inclined.
+- [ ] Insolence - The trait of being rude and impertinent; inclined to take liberties